Lotus-Gaming-DE/wcr-api/README.md

 PYTHONPATH=src uvicorn main:app --reload
 ```

+## Utility Scripts

+The `scripts/` directory contains helper tools.
+Run them with
+`python scripts/<name>.py`.
+Available scripts:

+- `list_units.py` – list all unit IDs or display a single unit when passing an
+  ID argument.

 Structured logging is initialised during the application's lifespan using
 ``structlog``.
 Logs are emitted in JSON format and written both to stdout and
 ``logs/api.log``.
 The log level defaults to ``INFO`` but can be changed by